luisalfonsopreciado/Graph-Algorithms-Visualization/src/info/A*.md

 **g** : the movement cost to move from the starting point to a given square on the grid, following the path generated to get there.

 **h** : the estimated movement cost to move from a given square on the grid to the final destination.
 This is referred to as the _heuristic_ mentioned previously, or the "educated guess".
 We really don’t know the actual distance until we find the path, because all sorts of things can be in the way (walls, water, etc.).
-There can be many ways to calculate this **h** which will be discussed later on.
+There can be many ways to calculate this **h**.

 ### How do we calculate the parameter h?